nilsmehlhorn/blog/src/pages/posts/undo-redo/index.md

 as actions are generally less heavy than your whole application state.
 Yet, depending on your reducer logic, it **may be expensive** to recalculate the state recursively from the start just to know where you were one second ago.
-Also, **it's still all or nothing**.
-Limiting the state recalculation to certain actions will loose you information.
+Also, **it's still all or nothing** - limiting the state recalculation to certain actions will loose you information.

 ## States are changing